ardanwan/CLS-Hackathon/Computational Biology/Assignment.md

 stops when all activated neutrophils have picked a strategy.
 The outcome is a percentage of necrosis as well as apoptosis given the initial concentration of ITMs

+Finally, we consider two mechanisms for calculating the cost of the remaining ITMs (e<sup>αITMS<sub>remaining</sub></sup>).
+In the local mechanism, only the remaining ITMs in the Moore neighborhoud are considered.
+However, in the global mechanism the remaining ITMs of the whole system are taken into account.

+That's all!
+Build a model of the Neurophil game using the instructions.
+Play around with values for m, n, b, c and α.
+Run simulations and visualize the results to make the model understandable for your audience.
+If you can, try to explain some of your results (just try to use logic, we don't expect you to be experts in this field).